Aaron193/cpp-server/README.md

 **Core Dependencies**:

 -   **Box2D** - Industry-standard 2D physics engine for collision detection and rigid body dynamics
--   **uWebSockets** - High-performance WebSocket library for real-time client-server communication (This is what Bun.js uses natively for networking)
+-   **uWebSockets** - High-performance WebSocket library for real-time client-server communication (This is what Bun.js uses natively for its http server)
 -   **EnTT** - Fast and reliable Entity Component System (ECS) library for game entity management

 ### Client (TypeScript)